PICTURES GALLERY >>>

 If you still haven’t had enough thrills, take the “Carrer Nou”, the old path used by people coming to work in the vegetable gardens that growed at the end of the stream.
 The traces of the stepped path can be found 100 m to the left of the entrance to the tunnel that replaced it.

-To return to the starting point: from Sa Calobra there is a bus to Escorca and Lluc at 3pm (April – October, Monday – Saturday).
-If the sea is calm there are boats to Port de Sóller until 5pm
+To return to the starting point: If the sea is calm there are boats to Port de Sóller until 4.30pm

 The Ascent of the Torrent: from Sa Calobra to Escorca

 You are advised to do it this way if you have your own vehicle and just wish to visit the most spectacular part and return the way you came.
 It is also the best way if you are not sure of the state of the Torrent.
 In this case the best thing to do is go to the mouth and, if there is water in this area or in the first 30 minutes, turn back.
 You get to Sa Calobra by taking a turn-off from the Ma-10 (Lluc to Sóller road).
-You could also take a boat in the morning from Port de Sóller to Sa Calobra and go back from Escorca to the Port by bus at 4.55pm (only April to October and Monday to Saturday)
+You could also take a boat in the morning from Port de Sóller to Sa Calobra and go back from Escorca to Port de Sóller by bus at 5.25 and 7.40pm (only April to October)

 From the car park go down to the harbour and through the tunnels to the mouth of the gorge (pictures 14 und 15) where you follow the streambed for about 15 minutes to the first pool that you go round on the left.
 You now come to the most spectacular part of the gorge (13) and, 15mins later, to the spring Font des Degotís (12).
 Shortly afterwards, get past the key point Pas de s’Estaló on the right (11) and the “Grassos estrenyeu-vos” (the meaning is: Fat people, get slim!) on the left (10).
 A few minutes later you find a narrow crag on the left and a pool above a huge boulder.
 Past the narrowest area of the gorge you see the cave Cova des Romagueral (8) on the left.
 Five minutes later, you have to leave the streambed and go to the right.